Warrensburg, New York

 Warrensburg is a town in Warren County, New York, United States.
 It is centrally located in the county, west of Lake George.
 It is part of the Glens Falls metropolitan area.
-The town population was 4,255 at the 2000 census.
+The town population was 3,959 at the 2020 census.
 While the county is named after General Joseph Warren, the town is named after James Warren, a prominent early settler.
-U.S. Route 9 passes through the town, which is immediately west of Interstate 87 (The Northway).
+U.S. Route 9 passes through the town, which is immediately west of Interstate 87 (the Northway).

-According to the 2000 United States Census, the town's main hamlet, also recognized by the U.S. Census Bureau as a census-designated place (CDP), constitutes less than one-fifth of the town's total area, yet has about 75% of the town's population.
+According to the 2000 United States census, the town's main hamlet, also recognized by the U.S. Census Bureau as a census-designated place (CDP), constitutes less than one-fifth of the town's total area, yet has about 75% of the town's population.
 The Warrensburg CDP's population density is more than fourteen times that of the town outside the CDP.
 The CDP is entirely within the town of Warrensburg with much of the town's historic core including the Hamlet of Warrensburgh Historic District Merrill MaGee House, Mixter Blacksmith Shop, and Warrensburg Mills Historic District.

 History

 Warrensburg was first settled by westerners in 1786 when William Bond established residency nearby what is today known as Echo Lake.
 Because there have been limited archeological digs, it is not precisely known what pre-western peoples lived in what is now Warrensburg.
 But, it is known that the peoples of the Six Nations were economically and politically active in the surrounding areas during the seventeenth and eighteenth centuries.

 On April 4, 1813, community leaders held their first town meeting in a private home and elected the town's first supervisor, James L. Thurman, and several other officials and town workers.
 Prior to the formal establishment of the town, the settlement was referred to as "The Bridge" because of the settlement's proximity to a bridge over the Schroon River.

-Although it is locally claimed that James Fenimore Cooper wrote The Last of the Mohicans in a second story storefront apartment along what is now Main Street, it is more likely that Mr. Cooper had merely visited the town for a short visit around the time he was working on the novel.
+Although it is locally claimed that James Fenimore Cooper wrote The Last of the Mohicans in a second-story storefront apartment along what is now Main Street, it is more likely that Cooper had merely visited the town for a short time when working on the novel.

 In 1894, following the New York State Constitutional Convention, the town was expressly included in Article 7 (today Article 14) as being within the newly created Adirondack Park, making the town part of the state forest preserve that is to be kept forever wild.